School choice in the United States: History

 In a 1955 essay, "The Role of Government in Education", economist Milton Friedman proposed using free market principles in assigning students to schools, which he believed would improve the United States public school system.
 The typical practice at that time was to assign children to the public school nearest their home.
 Friedman proposed that parents should be able to receive education funds in the form of school vouchers, which would allow them to choose their children's schools from among public, private, and religious and non-religious options.

-Virginia's 1956 Stanley Plan used vouchers to finance white-only private schools known as segregation academies.
+Following the landmark 1954 Brown v.
+Board of Education case, school voucher programs grew in popularity in the American south, acting as a form of resistance to desegregation.
+For example, Virginia's 1956 Stanley Plan used vouchers to finance white-only private schools known as segregation academies.
 Other states followed until the practice was disallowed by Griffin v.
 County School Board of Prince Edward County (1964).
+Still, many private schools discriminated against Black Americans and minorities.
+However, In 1976, the Runyon v.
+McCrary ruling determined that this practice violated federal law.

 In 1995, Friedman slammed the public school system for its “dismal results: some relatively good government schools in high-income suburbs and communities; very poor government schools in our inner cities.”
 In 1996, Friedman and his wife, Rose Friedman, founded the Friedman Foundation for Educational Choice (later EdChoice).

 In Zelman v.
 Simmons-Harris in 2002, the Supreme Court of the United States declared that school vouchers could be used to pay for education in sectarian schools without violating the Establishment Clause of the First Amendment.
 As a result, states are free to enact voucher programs that provide funding for any school of the parent's choosing so long as the programs are religiously neutral—neither favoring nor disfavoring religious schools.

 In 2004, Congress enacted the D.C.
 Opportunity Scholarship Program, which provided scholarships to 2000 low-income students.
 In 2008, students came from families with an average income of $22,736, approximately 107 percent of the federal poverty level for a family of four.

 School choice had become a partisan issue by 2009.
 Democratic support waned, while Republican support continued to broaden.
 The Democratic-led Congress attempted to phase out the DC program, despite a waiting list of 9,000 low income children.
 The Obama administration provided funding incentives to states and school districts to increase the number of charter schools.
 In 2011 Republicans became the majority and renewed the program.
 In the 2009 and 2010 elections, school-choice-supporting Republicans gained seven governors’ seats.
 12 states expanded school choice in 2011.
 Newly Republican states enacted half of that year's school-choice legislation.